coderefinery/mma/_episodes/02-overview.md

 |          | generates Python bindings |                                  |
 |          | any language (via C)      |                                  |

-In this tutorial we will take a closer look at two tools:
+In this tutorial we will take a closer look at two of these tools:

 - pybind11: it is possibly the simplest and most modern way to interface Python and C++.